 City law students of all levels are able to observe and participate as qualified lawyers consult with people who have set up small businesses.
 The sessions cover the full range of commercial issues faced by small and growing businesses, from setting up companies and partnerships all the way through to insolvency.
 This is an education rather than advice service, so clients who are taking further action are either signposted onward to appropriate partners or permitted to follow up with our solicitors directly.

 This is a partnership with a set of chambers in which law students provide advice and support to parents and children who are dealing with exclusion.
 Law students are trained as advocates and take cases to governing body and local authority appeal panels.
 Open to GDL students only.

 This is an opportunity for students to advise and represent clients in the Employment and Social Security Tribunals after having undergone a training programme.
-Similar to the National Centre for Domestic Violence option, BPTC students can either do this as a Pro Bono activity or choose it as an option subject whereby their involvement on a case is then assessed as part of the BPTC process.
+Similar to the National Centre for Domestic Violence option, BVS students can either do this as a Pro bono activity or choose it as an option subject whereby their involvement on a case is then assessed as part of the BVS process.
 All LPC students can apply to work with FRU but as yet it is not available as an option subject.

 Students can work with this support organisation offering assistance to those with immigration and asylum issues.
 Training is provided.
 Available to all our students.

 Students undertake reception and case management duties working in an advice centre in south London.
 Open to 3rd year LLBs only.

 It provides students with an opportunity to work with the National Centre for Domestic Violence (NCDV) as a McKenzie friend which involves assisting and advising a litigant in person, in the preparation of their case and during the hearing.
 They may be given an opportunity to address the court.
 One of the main roles is also to prepare court papers for the emergency hearing.